Apply to be an RFI Pro Forecaster

 About the Role of a Pro Forecaster

-The primary role of a Pro Forecaster is to make and update forecasts, committing 8-10 hours per month to the activity at your convenience.
-As part of this commitment, we will ask you to:
+The primary role of a Pro Forecaster is to provide regularly updated forecasts, committing 8-10 hours per month to the activity.
+Pros are asked to:

-• Forecast weekly (preferred) or bi-weekly (at a minimum) to ensure that you are generating timely forecasts: this includes submitting new forecasts and updating prior forecasts to indicate how your perspective has changed;
+• Forecast weekly (preferred) or bi-weekly (at a minimum) to ensure that they are generating timely forecasts: this includes submitting new forecasts and updating prior forecasts to indicate how their perspective has changed;

 • Write thoughtful rationales consistent with forecasting best practices;

-• Stay up to date on the questions that are active on RFI and proactively find relevant information to inform your forecasts; and
+• Stay up to date on the questions that are active on RFI and proactively find relevant information to inform their forecasts; and

 • Attend occasional virtual meetings and events with other RFI Pro Forecasters.